-I’m excited to tell you how to make a fabulous, if not magical, do-it-yourself homemade stain remover.
+I’m excited to tell you how to make a fabulous, if not magical, do-it-yourself homemade laundry stain remover.
+Compare this to SHOUT or any other pricey commercial product.
 This stain remover recipe is so easy and cheap to make.
 And wow, does it perform!
-Just let me be clear at the get-go: While this stain remover works super well on fabric, upholstery, and carpet in the house and car, it must be rinsed well or laundered once that stain disappears.
+Just let me be clear at the get-go: While this stain remover works super well on fabric, upholstery, even carpet in the house and car, that item must be laundred OR rinsed well once that stain disappears.
 Got it?
 OK, let’s get to it.

 You will need: